maduhu/Documentation/DFSP/Pending Transactions Api/README.md

 ## II.
 GET CLIENT INFORMATION  ##

-It will check if the client is in the same system and if he is then it will return information about him.
-If the client is not in the same system it will ask the central directory and return information about him if there are any matching results.
-Client information is described bellow.
+The back-end will check whether the client is in the same system and if that's the case then it will return the respective information, otherwise it will query the central directory in order to obtain it.

 ### Api description

 ----

 * **URL**